 How much sun does bougainvillea need to bloom?

-Prune bougainvillea in late winter or early spring, just before the new growth starts.
-Light pruning during the flowering season can help maintain its shape and encourage more blooms.
+Prune bougainvillea in late winter or early spring.
+Light trimming during the season helps maintain shape and boost blooming.

 Can bougainvillea survive winter?